xtao-org/jsonhilo/README.md

 ## Fast

-[xtao-org/jsonhilo-benchmarks](https://github.com/xtao-org/jsonhilo-benchmarks) contains benchmarks used to compare the performance of jsonhilo with [clarinet](https://github.com/dscape/clarinet) (the fastest streaming JSON parser in JavaScript I could find) and [jq](https://stedolan.github.io/jq/) (a fast and versatile command-line JSON processor).
+[xtao-org/jsonhilo-benchmarks](https://github.com/xtao-org/jsonhilo-benchmarks) contains benchmarks used to compare the performance of JsonHilo with [Clarinet](https://github.com/dscape/clarinet) (the fastest streaming JSON parser in JavaScript I could find) and [jq](https://stedolan.github.io/jq/) (a fast and versatile command-line JSON processor).

-For validating JSON (just parsing without any further processing) jsonhilo is the fastest, before jq, which is in turn faster than clarinet.
+For validating JSON (just parsing without any further processing) JsonHilo is the fastest, before jq, which is in turn faster than Clarinet.

-Overall for comparable tasks the low-level jsonhilo interface is up to 2x faster than clarinet, whereas the high-level interface is on par.
+Overall for comparable tasks the low-level JsonHilo interface is up to 2x faster than Clarinet, whereas the high-level interface is on par.

 ## Streaming-friendly